 What's the difference between a Midwife and a Doula?

-If you scanned my social media, you may have seen that I'm currently in Midwifery school, meaning I am not yet a licensed midwife.
-This means I can only be hired as a Doula at the time.
-I do not offer unassisted birth services.
 A Midwife is the medical professional for your prenatal care, birth, postpartum care, and baby's care up to 6 weeks.
-They carry medical equipment and can do things like draw blood for labs, cervical checks, receive medical reports, etc. A Doula is your non-medical support person.
-As a Doula, I offer educational, emotional, and physical support throughout the same time frame - and sometimes longer!
+They carry medical equipment and can do things like draw blood for labs, cervical checks, receive medical reports, file your birth certificate, etc. A Doula is your non-medical support person.
+A Doula is a support person that offers educational, emotional, and physical support throughout the same time frame - and sometimes longer!
 Having both a doula and a midwife on your birth team is truly a dynamic duo!

 Do you take insurance?